pwhittlesea/pwhittlesea.github.com/_posts/2024-10-03-new-zealand-3.md

 {% include gallery id="hobbit-holes" caption="The Hobbit holes suited my other half.
 Me?
 Not so much" class="caption-center" %}

 Last, but by no means least, we stopped off at the Green Dragon pub for a drink.
-It took me a couple of attempts to get into the Green Dragon because I kept getting stopped so people could take photos with 'Gandalf'.
+It took me a couple of attempts to get into the Green Dragon because I kept getting stopped, so people could take photos with 'Gandalf'.

 {% include gallery id="green-dragon" caption="The outstanding Green Dragon pub" class="caption-center" %}